-Across campus, graduate students engage in exciting research and stimulating dialogues with faculty and such distinguished visitors as George Bush, Bill Clinton, Joe Torre, Jesse Jackson, Maya Angelou, Annie Leibovitz, Jerry Uelsmann, Cornel West, and Greg Heisler.
-Saunders College of Business draws prominent figures from the business world-including U.S. Steel CEO Thomas Usher and Robert Bartley, editor and vice president of The Wall Street Journal-through the William D. Gasser Distinguished Lectureship in Business.
+Graduate students across campus engage in exciting research and stimulating dialogue with faculty and distinguished visitors such as George Bush, Bill Clinton, Joe Torre, Jesse Jackson, Annie Leibovitz, Jerry Uelsmann, Cornel West, and Greg Heisler.

 The university continues to receive international recognition for the quality of its graduate programs.
-In a recent ranking of national photography programs, U.S. News & World Report named RIT's School of Photographic Arts and Sciences in the top five.
-This publication has also consistently ranked RIT in the top 20 in its master of fine arts category.
+In a recent ranking of national graduate programs, U.S. News & World Report named the MFA in photography tied for 6th place in graduate studies.
+The industrial design MFA ranked 8th and the MFA in multimedia/visual communications ranked 12th.